 Step one is automating as many business processes as possible, such as automated invoicing and taking online payments.

 Step two is moving from separate management tools to one unified platform.
-When you’re stringing together different software — one for dispatching, another for invoicing, etc. — it requires lots of time and effort to get information from one app to another.
+When you’re stringing together different HVAC software — one for dispatching, another for invoicing, etc. — it requires lots of time and effort to get information from one app to another.

 This is what Housecall offers HVAC and other home service industries: one unified solution to manage your entire operation.
 And it doesn’t just make your life easier; it also adds value to your customers.